Amber, Iowa: Hula Hoop Tree

 Amber was the home of the Hula Hoop Tree from 2015 until it was cut down in 2020.
 The lifeless tree which was made so after having been set ablaze not long after the first hula hoops were hoisted upon it, was decorated with hundreds of the plastic hula hoops before it was felled.
 The tree had its own Facebook page, which remains up despite the tree being down.

 Nobody knew why the first hoops came to rest upon the tree but after the initial plastic rings many more hoops made their way onto it.
 Because the first two hoops appeared after a 2015 storm, there remains the possibility that a guest of wind carried them up there.

 Education

 Anamosa Community School District operates local area public schools.

 In popular culture

-During her research for her book Culture Warlords Amber was chosen by the journalist Talia Lavin as the residence of "Ashlynn", a persona which was a honey pot for the white nationalist dating site WhiteDate.
+During his research for his book Culture Warlords Amber was chosen by the journalist Tal Lavin as the residence of "Ashlynn", a persona which was a honeypot for the white nationalist dating site WhiteDate.
 A parody of the perfect Aryan female, Lavin had simply plopped "Ashlynn" in the Midwest.